Suzy Parker: Career

-Suzy Parker's photo appeared in Life magazine when she was 15.
+Suzy's photo appeared in Life magazine when she was 15.
 That same year, one of her first magazine advertisements was for DeRosa Jewelry.
 Although she still lived with her parents in Florida, she stayed in New York City with Dorian when she had modeling assignments there.
 Dorian introduced Parker to her fashion-photographer friends, Irving Penn, Horst P. Horst, John Rawlings, and a young Richard Avedon.
 Parker became Avedon's muse, she said years later that "The only joy I ever got out of modeling was working with Dick Avedon."
 She became the so-called signature face of the Coco Chanel brand.
 Chanel herself became a close confidante, giving Parker advice on men and money as well as creating numerous Chanel outfits for her.

+Parker was a model with the Walter Thornton agency.
 She was the first model to earn $200 per hour and $100,000 per year.
 Vogue declared her one of the faces of the confident, post-war American woman.
 By 1955, she owed income taxes on her modeling income from previous years, amounting to more than $60,000 in back taxes and rapidly accumulating penalties, an enormous amount at the time.
 Jerry Ford paid her tax bill and found her assignments.
 She worked also non-stop for Vogue, Revlon, Hertz, Westinghouse, Max Factor, Bliss, DuPont, Simplicity, Smirnoff, and Ronson shavers, to name a few.
 She also was on the covers of about 70 magazines around the world, including Vogue, Elle, Life, Look, Redbook, Paris Match and McCall's.
 After being introduced to, and taught photography by, war photographer Robert Capa, Parker was briefly listed as a member of Magnum Photos.

 Her first film role was in Kiss Them for Me (1957), playing the main interest of Cary Grant's character.
 Soon after she accepted a cameo role in Funny Face (1957), on screen for two minutes in a musical number described as "Pink Number".
 Her other films include: Ten North Frederick (1958), The Best of Everything (1959), A Circle of Deception (1960 - during which she met future husband Bradford Dillman), Flight from Ashiya (1964) and Chamber of Horrors (1966).
 She also played dramatic roles in TV shows such as Burke's Law and The Twilight Zone plus appearances as herself on a number of quiz shows such as I've Got a Secret.

 Parker's last role was in a 1970 episode of Night Gallery.
 She did, in a way, make one other film "appearance" in The Beatles' 1970 documentary film Let It Be, in which the band performed their song "Suzy Parker".
 The song, one of the few credited as written by all four Beatles, was part of their Academy Award-winning score for the original songs they performed in the film.